johnttaylor/pim/README-Intro-TShell.md

 ```

 In practice there is `Cpl::TShell::Cmd::Command` base class that implements
-the self registration of the command with the command list along with some
+the self registration of the command along with some other (minimal) boiler
-other (minimal) boiler plate code.
+plate code.

 # Summary
 If you have never used a _debug console_ of some kind on your embedded